Changed Block Tracking (CBT) is inconsistent after resizing VM disk in vSphere 8.0 U2

 Impact/Risks:

-Powering VMs off and then back on again, hot-remove and hot-add of virtual disks, and suspending and resuming VMs, will cause the VM to be temporarily unavailable for production.
+Powering off the VM, removing and re-adding virtual disks, suspending and resuming VM will cause the VM to be temporarily unavailable for production.

 For some guest operating systems, creating a snapshot in virtual disks can fail, cause slowness or other problems.
-This particularly happens with very high input-output VMs such as database servers, and also with multi-writer servers, many of which are also often database servers.
+This happens particularly with very high input-output VMs such as database servers, multi-writer servers many of which are often database servers.